GoogleCloudPlatform/firebase-extensions/storage-reverse-image-search/POSTINSTALL.md

 ```

-The response contains only path to images in `${param:IMG_BUCKET}` you declared while setting up the extension.
-The app can then get the documents using a client SDK.
+The response contains object paths to images in the `${param:IMG_BUCKET}` bucket which you declared while setting up the extension.
+The app should retrieve the actual objects using a client SDK.
 This ensures that the extension respects your bucket’s security rules.

 ## Example client integration

 Now that you have an index with data in it, you can run text similarity search queries directly from your client application.
-Note that this Callable Function is protected by App Check and requires that you are signed in with a [Firebase Auth](https://firebase.google.com/docs/auth) call the Function from your client application.
+Note that this Callable Function is protected by App Check and requires that you are signed in with a [Firebase Auth](https://firebase.google.com/docs/auth) user to call the Function from your client application.
+You can also use the `signInAnonymously` Auth SDK method if you do not want to enforce that users actually create their own accounts in Firebase Auth.

 ```js
 import firebase from "firebase";